Home

 • Ask your vet, groomer or other pet owners for recommendations.
 Many vets and groomers have their own boarding kennels.

-• Visit boarding facilities, meet the people and check the safety and cleanliness of the operation.
-If you're hiring a pet sitter, meet them in your home and see how they interact with your pet.
+• If you're hiring a pet sitter, meet them in your home and see how they interact with your pet.

 • Many facilities fill up fast, especially if its a holiday, so make reservations in advance.